EMGuyant/inquisitive-nature/_posts/2022-08-19-powerautomate-inbox-cleanup.md

 ## Outlook Inbox Cleanup Workflow

 The first example shown in this article explicitly selected the destination folder, in this example, the folder display names and IDs will be stored in an object variable.
 The workflow will then process the email, identifying which property from the object variable should be retrieved.
 Then the returned value (the folder ID) will be used in the `Move email` action.
 In this example, an object variable was used to store the display name and folder IDs, a [Microsoft List](https://www.microsoft.com/en-us/microsoft-365/microsoft-lists){: .post__link} could also be used.
-Retrieving the folder ID using this option would require a `Get items` action with the appropriate OData filter query.
+Retrieving the folder ID using this option would require a `Get items` action with the appropriate filter query.

 ### Workflow Diagram
 ![Outlook Inbox Cleanup Workflow Diagram](/assets/img/2022-08-19-pwrauto-move-email/workflow_diagram_2.png){: .post__img}